Initiating A Personal Injury Claim In Washington

 On top of this, claims adjusters/investigators will also search for posts on social media that seem to contradict your claim.
 For example, if you were involved in an auto accident but have pictures of yourself skiing the following day, they can leverage this to essentially end your case.
 They have people that will scour your digital footprint, looking for anything that can destroy your credibility.

-What You Must Know About Interacting With A Claims Adjuster
+What You Must Know About Interacting with A Claims Adjuster

 Claims adjusters are human beings like anyone else; their behavior and demeanor vary person by person.
 They may be very friendly, or they may be rude and criticize you.
 In addition, it is important to keep in mind that they are simply working professionals: they deal with cases similar to yours all day, every day.
 They know what they are doing, what to say, and how to say it.
 They have been trained how to manipulate you to settle your case for as little as possible.

-If you speak to one, know they cannot record your voice without your knowledge, and will ask or let you know the conversation is being recorded.
+If you speak to one, know they cannot record your voice without your knowledge in Washington, and will ask or let you know the conversation is being recorded.
 At a minimum they will take detailed notes of your conversation.
 They will also ask for a recorded statement from you in your case.
 Like with anything else, if there is anything in your recorded statement that is inconsistent with events before or after the statement is taken, they will use that against you.

 For this reason, it is best not to talk to them by yourself.
 It is in your best interest to hire a lawyer to interact with them on your behalf.
 When you have an attorney working with you, the insurance company can no longer talk to you directly.
 They must speak to your attorney.
 Your attorney can then control the information flow and the narrative of your case, allowing you to focus on getting better.